openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

-# Template: IOTivity Lite C server
+# Template: IOTivity Lite OCF server

-The generated code acts as a simulator:
+The generated code acts as a OCF server acting as an simulator.
-- the server creates (initial) values at start up (from default/examples)
+- The server creates values at start up
+  - using the default/examples from the resource definition, and stores these values in global variables.
-- handles incomming requests (GET/POST)
+- It handles incomming requests
+    - RETIEVE (GET)
+        - creates the response by using the global variables
+    - UPDATE (POST)
+        - checks if the incomming request is valid
-    - stores the values on POST
+        - updates the global variables by using the values of the incomming request
-    - respond on GET by handing out the stored values
+        - creates the response by using the global variables

-## what is generated:
+## What is generated:
 - simpleserver.c implementation code
     - app_init
         - function to create the device